BIOL 502 GENERAL ECOLOGY (4)

 BIOL 518 MICROBIOLOGY (4)

 Biology of micro-organisms with emphasis on bacteria.
 Microbial morphology, physiology and genetics, and the role of micro-organisms in natural processes and disease.
 Laboratory will include methods of observing, isolating and identifying bacteria.
-Prerequisites: Either this course or BIOL 515, but not both, may count toward the M.S. degree in Biology.
+Not open to those who have successfully completed BIOL 318 or BIOL 515.

 BIOL 519 ENVIRONMENTAL MICROBIOLOGY (3)